Best-Rated New Cars

 Editor’s Notes

 Volkswagen sells a huge range of cars and trucks here in NZ.
-While its Golf and Polo models are iconic small city cars, its SUV range covers the luxury Touareg, compact T‑Roc and the popular Tiguan and bigger Tiguan Allspace.
+While its Golf and Polo models are iconic small city cars, its SUV range covers the luxury Touareg, compact T‑Roc, the popular Tiguan, plus the EV ID4 and ID5 SUVs.

 Choosing the Right New Car Brand Provider for You

-There are many things to consider when purchasing a new car, but our research highlights a few key considerations.
+There are many things to consider when purchasing a new car, but our research highlights two main factors behind new car buyers’ satisfaction levels with their vehicles: how their cars drive, and their reliability.

-Listed above are the top-rated cars, as ranked by Kiwi consumers, in Canstar Blue’s 2023 Award.
-But here are the top-selling cars, electric cars and utes for 2022.
+Listed above are the top-rated cars, as ranked by Kiwi consumers, in Canstar Blue’s 2025 New Cars Award.
+But here are the top-selling charts for cars, electric cars and utes for 2024.
 Numbers sold shown in brackets.

 Top 10 cars in NZ